Pressure in Physics: Definition and Meaning

 Hydrostatic pressure is calculated using the formula P = ρgh, where P is the pressure, ρ is the density of the liquid, g is the acceleration due to gravity, and h is the height or depth of the liquid.

-Pressure in solids
+Pressure on solids

 Pressure in gases

-The pressure of a gas can be calculated using the ideal gas law, which states that pressure is directly proportional to absolute temperature and the number of molecules present, and inversely proportional to volume.
+The pressure of a gas can be calculated using the ideal gas law, which states that pressure is directly proportional to the absolute temperature and the number of molecules present, and inversely proportional to the volume.

 This law is expressed mathematically as P = nRT/V, where P is the pressure, n is the number of moles of gas, R is the ideal gas constant, T is the absolute temperature, and V is the volume of the gas.